NCJFCJ/TA2TA/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 == Changelog ==

+= [5.5.4] 2024-03-20 =

+* Tweak - Correct some PHP 8.2 deprecation notices.
+[FBAR-323]
+* Language - 0 new strings added, 11 updated, 0 fuzzied, and 0 obsoleted

 = [5.5.3] 2023-10-03 =

-* Fix - Filter Bar dropdowns were being autoselected on page load.
+* Fix - Filter Bar dropdowns were being automatically selected on page load.
 Now they should load in a default unselected state.
 [FBAR-291]
 * Tweak - Updated focus state for relevant elements to have default outline ensuring improved accessibility and consistent browser behavior.
 [TEC-4888]

 = [5.5.2] 2023-08-10 =